2012 North Carolina Senate election: District 24

 Incumbent Republican Rick Gunn has represented the 24th district since 2011.

 District 25

-Incumbent Democrat Bill Purcell has represented the 25th district and its predecessors since 1997.
+Incumbent Democrat William R. Purcell has represented the 25th district and its predecessors since 1997.
 Purcell did not seek re-election.
 Gene McLaurin won the open seat.

-Districts 26-50
+Districts 26–50

 District 26

-Incumbent Republican President Pro Tempore Phil Berger has represented the 26th district since and its predecessors since 2001.
+Incumbent Republican president pro tempore Phil Berger has represented the 26th district since and its predecessors since 2001.

 District 27

 The new 27th district is still based in Guilford County but has been drawn to be more Republican than its predecessor.
 Incumbent Republican Don Vaughan has represented the 27th district since 2009.
 Vaughan did not seek re-election.

 District 28

-Incumbent Democrat Gladys Robinson has represented the 28th district since 2011.
+Incumbent Democrat Gladys A. Robinson has represented the 28th district since 2011.

 District 29

 The new 29th district lost its share of Montgomery County and the eastern half of Randolph County.
 It gained all of Moore County.
-Incumbent Republicans Jerry Tillman, who has represented the 29th district since 2003, and Harris Blake, who has represented the 22nd district since 2003, were both redistricted here.
+Incumbent Republicans Jerry W. Tillman, who has represented the 29th district since 2003, and Harris Blake, who has represented the 22nd district since 2003, were both redistricted here.
 Blake retired and Tillman was successfully re-elected here.